MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Build_Canvas.md

 12. Click on the **File** tab and click **Save**.
 Saving your work periodically is always a good idea.

-13. To go back to the app designer, click on the **Back** button located on the top left of the page.
+13. To go back to the App Studio, click on the **Back** button located on the top left of the page.

-14. Do not close the App designer.
+14. Do not close the App Studio.

 ## Exercise 2 – Setup screens for Knowledge Assessment and Taking Assessment